SiegeTheDay90/Interceptor/README.md

 ```

 ## Features in Development
-* ### Global Scoreboard
-  * allows players to compete from anywhere
 * ### New Enemy Types
   * with clever and challenging behaviors
 * ### Variable Scroll Speed
-  * improve the feel of keyboard controls
+  * customize the feel of keyboard controls